 The adapters are listed in the Connections window of the Adapters and Bindings pane.
 Move the "Local Area Connection" to the top of the list (above "Wireless Network Connection") using the arrow buttons on the right.

-Bluetooth adapters are not in the adapters list and therefore cannot be controlled.
+Bluetooth adapters aren’t in the adapters list and therefore can’t be controlled.
 They can also influence the hardware ID.

 An alternative solution is to request a license that is adapted for computers with changeable network adapters, such as laptops.